The Damage Ice Dams Can Do

 Homeowners can’t control the weather, but they can do something about heat loss.
 “The main goal is to keep heat from reaching the roof, thus preventing snow melt in the first place,” explains Doug Bruell, president of Cleveland’s 25-year-old North Coast Insulation.
 Proper insulation and ventilation of the attic space is intended to keep the roof surface at or near outdoor temperatures.

 Typical steps include insulating the attic floor and installing soffit, gable and/or ridge vents to expel heat.
 Folding attic stairways and recessed light fixtures also need to be insulated.
 “All penetrations into the attic from the heated living space need to be addressed,” adds Bruell.
-Homeowners can expect to pay $800-$1,500 to insulate the attic, plus another $300-$600 for the installation of vents.
+Homeowners can expect to pay $800 to $1,500 to insulate the attic, plus another $300 to $600 for the installation of vents.

 The process is a bit more involved for homes with finished attics, says Bruell.
 To facilitate sufficient cold air flow from soffit vent to ridge vent, baffles or tubes are installed between the ceiling insulation and the underside of the roof.
 This might involve opening up the ceiling.